Locally moving groups and laminar actions on the line: A plethora of laminar actions, II: ordering the orbit of a closed subset of

+One can actually see from this construction, by using Proposition \ref{prop.focalisminimal}, that if an $F$-invariant order $<$ on $\mathcal O_K$ is $\alpha$-convex, then the dynamical realization gives a minimal laminar action.
+Here is a summary of this whole discussion.

+\begin{prop} For every closed $f$-invariant subset $K\subsetneq (0,1)$ and $F$-invariant $\alpha$-convex order on $\mathcal O_K$, the dynamical realization of the action of $F$ on $(\mathcal O_K,<)$ is a minimal laminar action, positively horograded by the standard action of $F$. \end{prop}

-Although non-strictly necessary for the sequel, this point of view is well-suited for understanding in a more conceptual way whether for given $K$ the action $\Phi:F\to\Aut(\mathbb{T}_K,\treeorder)$ admits a $\Phi$-invariant planar order, and this is the same (after Proposition \ref{prop.deltaconvex}) to the condition that $\Ocal_K$ admit an $\alpha$-convex order.
+\begin{ex}[Non-planarly-orderable actions] This point of view is well suited for understanding in a more conceptual way whether, for a given $K$, we can find an $\alpha$-convex order on $\mathcal O_K$, or equivalently, a $\Phi$-invariant planar order on $(\Tbb_K,\treeorder)$.
 This turns out to depend on the local geometry of $K$ relatively to dilations by 2.
 We explain this with an example, but first we introduce some terminology to discuss the local geometry.
-We say that two closed sets $K_1,K_2\subseteq (0,1)$ have equivalent left-germs at $x$ if for some $\varepsilon>0$ it holds $K_1\cap(x-\varepsilon,x]=K_2\cap(x-\varepsilon,x]$.
+We say that two closed subsets $K_1,K_2\subseteq (0,1)$ have equivalent left-germs at $x$ if for some $\varepsilon>0$ it holds $K_1\cap(x-\varepsilon,x]=K_2\cap(x-\varepsilon,x]$.
 We denote by $K^-_x$ the left-germ class of the subset $K$ at $x$.
-Notice that the group $\Germ_-(x)$ of left-germs of homeomorphisms fixing $x$ naturally acts on the set of left-germs of closed sets at $x$.
+Notice that the group $\Germ_-(x)$ of left-germs of homeomorphisms fixing $x$ naturally acts on the set of left-germs of closed subsets at $x$.
 We denote by $h_x\in\Germ_-(x)$ the germ of the homothety that fixes $x$ and has derivative $2$.